ps2maps/ps2maps.com/readme.md

 * Consider converting to a client-side single-page app.
 Not sure about this yet.
 Personally not sold on the whole Angular thing...
 ReactJS looks like better (and WAY faster) for custom web component support
 * Might switch to MongoDB, but this isn't a database heavy site so it doesn't really matter much
 * Integrate the latest LeafletJS 1.0 (beta), which has a ton of improvements and new features (including all the custom pane management features I contributed)

+### Contributing Guide

+* To develop, you'll need PHP 5.4.x, MariaDB (or MySQL 5.x would work fine too), GulpJS
+* Create a `.env.local.php` with your database credentials (See the example, as well as Laravel 4.2 docs on this)
+* Make sure you `# composer install` the Laravel dependencies
+* Use Laravel's `artisan` to run the migrations
+* I'm afraid I don't have any seeds for the current state of the database.
+I'll need to commit a SQL dump soon for this
+* `# npm install` your NodeJS dependencies
+* run `# gulp` at the command line to watch all SASS, CoffeeScript, etc files